seenelf/docker-kit/readme.md

 #### Run

 - make sure you did not run multiple docker projects on the same port (9000) otherwise it will not work.
-- start docker by execute command `docker-composer up -d` on your project root.
+- start docker by execute command `docker-compose up -d` on your project root.
 - check [http://localhost:9000](http://localhost:9000) to see if it works

 #### Shutdown

-- execute command `docker-composer kill` on your project root.
+- execute command `docker-compose kill` on your project root.

 #### Install custom php module